ratsprotocol/rats-protocol-website/src/article/en/omniapp.md

 # **Possible Examples of Omnichain dApp**

-Through the MAP Protocol's omnichain interoperability infrastructure, developers can design and develop many creative and practically meaningful Omni-DApps.
+Through the RATS Protocol's omnichain interoperability infrastructure, developers can design and develop many creative and practically meaningful Omni-DApps.
 Here we list some possibilities.

 ## **Omni-DeFi**

-Omnichain DeFi refers to protocols that can accept different assets from different chains to participate in economic activities by leveraging the underlying infrastructure of MAP Protocol.
+Omnichain DeFi refers to protocols that can accept different assets from different chains to participate in economic activities by leveraging the underlying infrastructure of RATS Protocol.

 ## **Omni-Swap**

-Omni-Swap aims to enable users to easily complete asset exchanges across different chains by creating liquidity pools on different chains along with the non-privileged role of MAP Protocol for cross-chain message transmission.
+Omni-Swap aims to enable users to easily complete asset exchanges across different chains by creating liquidity pools on different chains along with the non-privileged role of RATS Protocol for cross-chain message transmission.

 ## **Omni-Loan**